This article is a comparison of linseed and tung oils:

 How Long Does Linseed Take to Cure?

-Linseed will dry within a few days.
-But according to the literature, the drying (curing) reaction of linseed oil continues for many years even when the oil film effectively dried in a few days (7).
+However, according to the literature, the drying (curing) reaction of linseed oil continues for many years even when the oil film is effectively dried in a few days (7).

-You can speed up the offgassing odor by increasing temperature and decreasing humidity.
-Raw linseed might be different in this regard (slower to cure), compared to polymerized linseed oil or modified oils with driers.
+You can speed up the off-gassing odor by increasing temperature and decreasing humidity.

-Comparison of Linseed and Tung Oil Offgassing
+Comparison of Linseed and Tung Oil Off-gassing

 Surfaces to Seal with Linseed Oil

-Odies Oil has been used as a concrete sealer which I am quite certain is linseed based, but the ingredients are not disclosed.
-(In the video, I discuss why I think Odies Oil is linseed-based.)
+Odies Oil has been used as a concrete sealer which I am quite certain is linseed-based, but the ingredients are not disclosed.

 Is Linseed Oil Mold-Prone?

-Woodworkers have varying opinions on the two oils, each camp preferring one over the other with some noting caution to linseed oil as being less mold resistant in certain conditions.
+Woodworkers have varying opinions on the two oils, each camp preferring one over the other with some noting caution to Linseed oil as being less mold resistant in certain conditions.

-Outside in high humidity linseed does not usually do well.
-For indoors, with regular humidity levels, linseed oil will work just fine, and I have no trouble recommending it.
+For indoor space with normal humidity levels, linseed oil will work just fine, and I have no trouble recommending it.

-Rubio Monocoat is the exception in terms of formulas that are suited to outdoor conditions (they have one that is made for exterior applications).
-(This is the one that we don’t have all the ingredient disclosure for).
+Rubio Monocoat‘s formulas that are suited to outdoor conditions (they have one that is made for exterior applications).

-Tung oil has the advantage of holding up well to water and mildew outside.
-The Outdoor Defense Oil Is formulated for outdoor applications and is very mold resistant.
-It is made from tung oil, pine oil and zinc.
+The Outdoor Defense Oil is formulated for outdoor applications and is very mold-resistant.
+It is made from Tung oil, pine oil, and zinc.

 Top Non-Toxic Brands of Linseed Oil